rsc1975/api-mockr/README.md

 * `random`: Random values for all sort of data. i.e. `random.personFullName`, `random.integer`, `random.department`, ...
 * `request`: Values from the request. i.e. `request.path`, `request.params`, `request.payload`
 * `server`: Values from the server. i.e. `server.timestamp`, `server.isoDate`, ...
+* Path variables: Variables created in the config file to refer a path section. i.e. A configured route like `/api/users/${username}` will create a variable `username` with value "bob23" for a request path like `/api/users/bob23`, this variable can be used in the route response (`... "author": "${username}", ...`).

 Some of the variables accept parameters, the params should be added after a dot (`variable.paramValue`) for example: